Sharcoux/SimpleQL/docs/requests.md

 }
 ```

-On the other hand, the following request will get you only the Users named 'John Doe' and who do have contacts
+On the other hand, the following request will get you only the Users named 'John Doe' and who does have contacts

 ```javascript
 {